Tobacco Education Coalition

 Advocating policy change to support a tobacco-free San Mateo County

 In 1988, California voters passed Proposition 99, which imposed a 25-cent tax on every pack of cigarettes sold in the state.
 A portion of those funds are dedicated for tobacco prevention and education services in every California County.
-San Mateo County has a strong history of advancing campaigns that assist smokers to quit and protect the health and well-being of all non-smoking youth and adults.
+San Mateo County has a strong history of advancing campaigns that help smokers quit and protect the health and well-being of all non-smoking youth and adults.

 Connect with us on Facebook: facebook.com/TobaccoEducationCoalition.

-Every 3 years, the TEC completes a thorough assessment process known as Communities of Excellence.
+Every three years, the TEC completes a thorough assessment process known as Communities of Excellence.
 County staff collect and condense data relevant to a wide variety of tobacco-related issues ranging from youth access to cigarettes, secondhand smoke issues, the influence of media on tobacco use, tobacco-related concerns of underserved communities, and many others.
 Through a series of meetings, Coalition members review the existing data on these various topic areas, and begin to prioritize the greatest concerns for San Mateo County.
 The result is a series of priority areas and a full plan of goals and activities that will help San Mateo County to reach those goals.

-One of TEC’s priority areas is to eliminate tobacco sales in pharmacies and health care settings.
+One of TEC’s previous priority areas was to eliminate tobacco sales in pharmacies and health care settings.
 TEC members visited pharmacies in San Mateo County that have committed to being tobacco-free.
 Each pharmacy was awarded a letter of appreciation from State Senator Jerry Hill and a Commendation from the San Mateo County Board of Supervisors.
 Below are a couple photos from our appreciation visits.

 If you have any questions about our major initiatives, or if you would like to assist us in reaching our goals, please contact us at (650) 573-3777 or email@example.com.